funkhaus/fh-components/README.md

 Reusable components and directives for [Vuepress](https://github.com/funkhaus/vuepress).

 `fh-components` saves you the trouble of rewriting common components like images, video players, svgs, and several other elements.
-If you're looking at writing a custom component in Vuepress, check if one already exists here first!
+If you're looking at writing a custom component in Vuepress, check if one already exists here first - and if it doesn't, feel free to [contribute](#contributing)!

 # Table of Contents
 1. [Installation](#installation)